Avraham Rabby, blind activist who fought to enter Foreign Service, dies at 77

 His last Foreign Service posting was as political chief at the U.S. Embassy in Port-of-Spain, the capital of Trinidad and Tobago, the dual-island Caribbean nation.

-Avraham Rabby was born in Tel Aviv on June 29, 1942, in what then was the British mandate of Palestine.
+Avraham Rabby was born in Tel Aviv on June 29, 1942, in what then was the British Mandate for Palestine.
 His father was a businessman, his mother a housewife.
 He suffered detached retinas in his eyes, causing him to lose his eyesight at the age of 8.

 As a teenager, he went to a British boarding school for the blind, and then to Oxford.
 In 1969, received an MBA from the University of Chicago.